We answer the most asked questions about the UPC. If you want to know more, get in touch and we’d be happy to help.

 I understand that the UPC will be able to grant preliminary injunctions even without notice.
 Is that right?
 Can I do anything to prevent that happening to me?

 It is right that the UPC will have wide powers to grant preliminary injunctions.
 Those applications made without notice should be rare, but you can try to prevent this happening to you by filing a “Protective Letter” with the UPC Registry in Luxembourg (as is currently possible in Germany using a Schutzschrift).
 This procedure effectively asks the Court to inform you of any applications for injunctions to enable you to make representations to the Court before it grants any relief.
-Again, this is something to consider before the UPC comes into operation.

 Will my ongoing EPO oppositions be affected by the introduction of the UPC?